gitpod-io/.github/profile/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.new)

-* 🗺️ Interested in what new features are coming up next?
-[Checkout Gitpod's Product Roadmap](https://github.com/orgs/gitpod-io/projects/27)
 * 💡 Do you have a feature request in mind?
 [Open a feature request](https://github.com/gitpod-io/gitpod/issues/new?assignees=&labels=&template=feature_request.md&title=)
 * 🐛 Did you run into a bug?
 [Open a bug report](https://github.com/gitpod-io/gitpod/issues/new?assignees=&labels=bug&template=bug_report.yml)
 * ⚠️ Service interuptions?
 [Checkout Gitpod Status](https://gitpodstatus.com/)